ssvlabs/ssv/docs/specs/NETWORKING.md

 - Invalid message signature - `-250 <= s <= -500`

 #### Topic Message Validation

-Basic message validation is applied on the topic level, each incoming message will be validated to avoid relaying bad messages.
+Basic message validation is applied on the topic level, each incoming message will be validated to avoid relaying bad messages, and affecting peers scores.

 [Extended Validators](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#extended-validators)
 allows the application to aid in the gossipsub peer-scoring scheme.
-We utilize `ACCEPT`, `REJECT`, and `IGNORE` as the result of the validation.
+We utilize `ACCEPT`, `REJECT`, and `IGNORE` as the result of the validation, this will affect the scoring of the sending peers.

+The following validations will take place as part of message validation:

+- subnet check will `REJECT` the given message if it doesn't belong to the topic
+- message structure check will:
+  - `REJECT` messages with corrupted or invalid structure
+  - `REJECT` empty messages
+- **TBD** operator check will make sure the operator is eligible to send a message on behalf of the given validator

 #### Flood Publishing